UPDATED SEP 3, 2020

 Even in a city where fitness is a lifestyle, it can be hard to find a place to turn the brain off and let the body do the talking.
 So, we did the dirty work for you.
 From sweaty power flows to deep and mindful asanas, these incredible Boulder studios have locals feeling more zen than ever before.

 Ready, set, sweat.
 CorePower is high-energy and intense.
 With classes all day—from hot and heavy Vinyasa classes to funky flows with bumpin’ tunes—you’re clear to roll out a mat at your convenience.
-So seriously, there are no excuses, only gains.
-Check out the yoga dynasty in North Boulder, South Boulder, and Boulder on the Hill.
+So seriously, there are no excuses.
+Check out the yoga dynasty at one of its several locations around town.

 Some need their yoga like they need three square meals.
 Lucky for you, the Yoga Loft has a class for every time of day: Wake Up and Flow, Lunchtime Express, and Happy Hour are all a part of a packed and diverse schedule.
 Enjoy awesOMe views of the Flatirons while you work your weights or get deep into a Yin practice.
 With Martin Park just across the street, keep the good vibes rollin’ after class with a picnic or stroll with fellow yogis.
-And if you’re just outside the city, check out their new second location in Gunbarrel.
+And if you’re just outside the city, check out their second location in Gunbarrel.

 Sometimes, being a little fish in a big, sweaty, strong yoga pond can be overwhelming.
 For those looking for a change of pace, check out Yoga Shala on Pearl St. (across from Google), for a supportive and non-competitive atmosphere.
 This shala, which means “home” in Sanskrit, is a home away from home with some pretty sweet perks.
 On top of teaching all levels of Iyengar yoga, Yoga Shala keeps the zen flowing with stellar Flatiron views.